-Why is cinema such an important art?
+Why is cinema art, such as important art?

-Personally I grew up with movies.
+Personally, I grew up with movies.
 I fed on it.

 I think the answer could be enclosed in one sentence:

-One art to rule them all.
+One Art to rule them all.

 Painting, sculpting, act, dancing, singing, composing music, knowing how to play an instrument … and writing.

 Cinema embraces all these arts in itself, and each scene can be a mix of two or more of these.

 How many times a hit song became a hit because it was included in a film?